Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 registration

-Requires all public bodies (government agencies) to register unmanned aircraft systems with the Oregon Department of Aviation.
+Requires public bodies (government agencies) to register all UAS with the Oregon Department of Aviation.
+Public bodies must report annually on frequency and purpose of UAS use.
 Private individuals are exempt from state registration.
-ODA may impose civil penalties up to $10,000 for non-compliance.
-Evidence obtained by public bodies in violation is inadmissible.

 View source